kengz/telegram-bot-bootstrap/README.md

 ## Usage: only the API
-See the full API documentation.
+See the full [API documentation](http://kengz.github.io/telegram-bot-bootstrap/) of this project.

 `API.js` contains the [Telegram Bot API](https://core.telegram.org/bots/api) wrapped in Node.
 The methods will return a promise for easy chaining, and will take either a whole JSON, or multiple parameters for convenience.
 For the latter, everything will be serialized properly for you to send over a HTTP POST method.